George-7-2002/Redis-Connection-Pool/README.md

 ## CConfigFileReader
 A simple utility class to parse key-value pairs from a configuration file.

-## uti
+## util
-lProvides various helper functions, such as CStrExplode for string splitting and CRefObject for reference counting.
+Provides various helper functions, such as CStrExplode for string splitting and CRefObject for reference counting.

 # Dependencies
 A C++11 (or higher) compliant compiler